ayumax/Froola/README.md

 ※Array notation is ["Windows","Mac","Linux"].

 ### plugin Command Execution Flow
-1. Clone the specified Git repository to the Windows platform.
+1. Clone the specified Git repository to the Windows platform.(if `--local-repository-path` is not set)
 2. Copy the cloned directory to each platform.
 3. Execute the build, test, and packaging process for each platform.
 4. Save the results in the `results` directory.